How to choose a perfect resort in the Maldives?

 Resort Type

-Each resort offers different experiences depending on its targeted customer segments.
-You should consider the type of holiday you want before booking a stay in the Maldives.
+Each resort offers a unique experience tailored to its target customer segments.
+Before booking a stay in the Maldives, could you consider the type of holiday you want?
 The Maldives used to cater mainly to couples, but that has changed in recent years.
 The resorts are now striving to attract families, groups, and thrill-seekers.
 There are adult-only resorts as well as islands that welcome children of all ages.
 A family vacation, a friend’s trip, a romantic getaway, a gourmet experience, or a beach holiday – you should check the hotel website to assess if it suits your needs.
-If you’re an adventure junkie, look for a resort that offers a variety of top-notch adventure activities, such as surfing, jet skiing, kayaking, sailing, dolphin/whale watching, and so on.
+If you’re an adventure junkie, look for a resort that offers a variety of top-notch adventure activities, such as surfing, jet skiing, kayaking, sailing, and dolphin or whale watching.

 Meal Plan

 When booking your Maldives vacation, remember to include a meal plan.
-Breakfast, half-board (breakfast & dinner), full-board (breakfast, lunch, & dinner without beverages), and all-inclusive (all meals, drinks, and a few extras like spa & excursions) are the typical alternatives.
-The ideal option is an all-inclusive resort because food and beverages are exorbitantly priced in luxury resorts and you don’t want to mar your experience by skipping meals or avoiding drinks.
+Breakfast, half-board (breakfast & dinner), full-board (breakfast, lunch, & dinner, excluding beverages), and all-inclusive (all meals, drinks, and select extras, such as spa & excursions) are the typical options.
+The ideal option is an all-inclusive resort because food and beverages are exorbitantly priced in luxury resorts, and you don’t want to mar your experience by skipping meals or avoiding drinks.
 However, not all resorts are all-inclusive, so your choices are limited with this option.

 Please double-check what is and isn’t included in your all-inclusive package.
 Meals, beverages (both alcoholic and non-alcoholic), excursions, mini-bar, spa treatments, resort transfers, and specialty restaurants are just a few of the things to look into.
-If you don’t drink much or do a lot of activities and just want to relax, half-board or full-board makes more sense.
-Lux* North Male Atoll, Ozen Reserve Bolifushi, VARU by Atmosphere, Atmosphere Kanifushi, Constance Halaveli, Lily Beach Resort, Obu Select Sangeli, Veligandu Island Resort, Hurawalhi Island Resort, Pullman Maldives, and Mercure Maldives Kooddoo are few suggestions for an all-inclusive resort.
+If you don’t drink much or engage in many activities and want to relax, half-board or full-board accommodations may be more suitable for you.
+Lux* North Male Atoll, Ozen Reserve Bolifushi, VARU by Atmosphere, Atmosphere Kanifushi, Constance Halaveli, Lily Beach Resort, Obu Select Sangeli, Veligandu Island Resort, Hurawalhi Island Resort, Pullman Maldives, and Mercure Maldives Kooddoo are a few suggestions for an all-inclusive resort.

 . commons.wikemedia.org